-(b) During the year ended December 31, 2019, the Company prepaid the \$90.0 million outstanding balance under its secured credit facility with Fannie Mae from proceeds received from the refinancing of the debt.
+(b) During the year ended December 31, 2020, the Company prepaid the \$201.9 million outstanding balance under its secured credit facility with New York Life with proceeds from the issuance of senior unsecured medium-term notes.
+The Company incurred net extinguishment costs of \$9.0 million during the year ended December 31, 2020, which was included in Interest expense on the Consolidated Statements of Operations.